apache/cloudstack-documentation/source/releasenotes/compat.rst

 -  Ubuntu 14.04
 -  Ubuntu 16.04

 ..
 [1] in spite of of mostly being phased out some support is remaining in for now.
-See guestosids_ for details.
+See :ref:`Possible Issue with Guest OS IDs <about>` for details.

 Please see `CloudStack Wiki <https://cwiki.apache.org/confluence/display/CLOUDSTACK/Hypervisor+and+Management+Server+OS+EOL+Dates>`_ for details.